Electrokinetic Propulsion for Electronically Integrated Microscopic Robots: Supplementary Data

-\bmhead{Estimating field strength and mobility coefficient}
+\subsection{Estimating field strength and mobility coefficient}

 The magnitude of the field in the solution at the electrode interfaces can be computed simply as $J/\sigma = I/a^2\sigma$, where $I$ is the current generated by the PVs, $a$ is the side length of each electrode, and $\sigma$ is the solution conductivity.
 However, since the pressures and shears that drive propulsion occur in the fluid gap underneath the robot, we seek to estimate the field strength due to current flowing in this region.
 This can be achieved by first estimating the voltage drop in the solution between the electrodes.
 For the simple case of a 2D electrode on an insulating substrate with characteristic size $a$ and current density $J$, the potential at the electrode interface relative to a point at infinity can be found from the Laplace equation to be $\Delta\phi\sim I/a\sigma$.
 By the linearity of solutions to the Laplace equation, this result holds for the case where a grounding electrode of the same size lies at some lateral distance $l$ from the first electrode, yielding an expression for the potential drop between them.
 We can thus approximate the field magnitude as $E\sim \Delta\phi/l=I/a\sigma l=J a/ \sigma l$.
 In other words, the propulsive field strength is equal to the field magnitude at the electrode interface reduced by a factor $a/l$.
-To estimate the mobility coefficient for each solution the speed vs field graphs are fit via linear regression, with the speed at zero field constrained to be zero.
-The data in Figure \ref{fig2}a are scaled by the effective mobility to force data collapse.
+It is this propuslive field by which the value of the electrokinetic mobility is determined.